Falukey/snake/README.md

 ## building
-if you wish to build on this you need python3 py game and the digautal envirment
+# Contributing if you wish to build on this you need python3 py game and the digautal envirment